rain-sk/synth.kitchen/README.md

 # Why program synthesizers in the browser?
 Because modular synthesizers are expensive, and the Web Audio API makes digital audio generation and processing possible anywhere you have a computer with a modern browser.

-You can check out [some sounds created with the synth kitchen](https://soundcloud.com/therudnick/sets/synth-kitchen) on [my SoundCloud](https://soundcloud.com/therudnick).
+You can check out [some sounds created with the synth kitchen](https://soundcloud.com/therudnick/sets/synth-kitchen) on SoundCloud.

 Color Scheme: https://flatuicolors.com/palette/defo